caiosabadin/notes/sass/tutorial.md

 ## Encoding ##

-It is a recommended practice to enforce the character encoding right before anything else on the current stylesheet, by using the code:
+It is a good practice to enforce the character encoding.

+Do that right before anything else on the stylesheet:

 ```scss
 @charset 'utf-8';